-Tim Maly is Senior Lead, Strategic Design & Communications.
-At the Center for Complexity, he is working on Nuclear Threat Reduction; Opioids, Care, and Addiction; the Future of Food Systems; and supporting our Research Assistants.
-A writer and critical designer, he teaches in the Masters of Industrial Design program at RISD, helping students understand the role of writing and speaking in a design practice.
+Tim Maly is Senior Lead, Strategic Design & Communications at the Center for Complexity.
+Tim is working on designing institutions suitable for managing existential threats and providing care beyond stigma.
+A writer and critical designer, Tim teaches in the Masters of Industrial Design program at RISD, helping students understand the role that communication plays in explaining and exploring ideas.

-Prior to joining RISD, his work focused on the small details and vast networks at the strange edges of architecture and design.
-He is a co-founder of the Dredge Research Collaborative and of Capybara Games.
-As a journalist, his work has appeared in Wired, Fast Co.Design, Medium, The Atlantic, Works That Work, and Urban Omnibus.
-With co-author Emily Horne, he wrote The Inspection House: An impertinent field guide to modern surveillance, published by Coach House press.
-He is @doingitwrong on Twitter.email@example.com
+Prior to joining RISD, Tim’s work focused on the small details and vast networks at the strange edges of architecture and design.
+Tim is a co-founder of the Dredge Research Collaborative and of Capybara Games.
+As a journalist, Tim’s work has appeared in Wired, Fast Co.Design, The Atlantic, Medium, Works That Work, and Urban Omnibus.
+Tim and Emily Horne co-wrote The Inspection House: An impertinent field guide to modern surveillance, published by Coach House email@example.com

-Translating across perspectives, Sahib has worked on multidisciplinary teams with organizations such as eBay, American Express, Genentech and the National Institutes of Health.
-He co-led a type-2 diabetes pilot project in Ghana on a team of designers, engineers, and social scientists in graduate school, and co-led the development of a prototype and patent as a hybrid team in high school to equip wheelchairs to independently mount sidewalks which lack curb cutouts.
+Prior to CfC, Sahib worked on multidisciplinary teams with organizations including eBay, American Express, Genentech and the National Institutes of Health.
+He co-led a type-2 diabetes pilot project in Ghana on a team of designers, engineers, and social scientists in graduate school.

 Sahib holds a Bachelor of Arts in Sociology with a minor in Chemistry from NYU, magna cum laude, and a Masters of Integrated Product Design from the University of Pennsylvania.firstname.lastname@example.org